mbbroberg/mbbroberg.github.io/index.md

 ## Job Hunting

-I'm also **interested in finding my next role.** [Review my LinkedIn for background](https://www.linkedin.com/in/mbbroberg/) and [reach out](mailto:matthewbbroberg+io@gmail.com) if you have a recommendation.
+I'm also interested in finding my next role.
+[Review my LinkedIn for background](https://www.linkedin.com/in/mbbroberg/) and [reach out](mailto:matthewbbroberg+io@gmail.com) if you have a recommendation.

 Here are a few things on my mind as I plan for what's next:

 * **I'm a leader**, open to IC or management positions.
 I make a significant impact on organizations with an eye on honest communication, streamlined processes, and by building relationships (internally and externally).
-* **I measure business value**, and thrive in organizations that respect measurement of even tough stuff like Community ([including stickers](https://medium.com/@mbbroberg/community-metrics-whats-the-roi-of-stickers-640d93b73cd3) if we need to).
-I'd like to nurture my data curiosity by learning more advanced statistics and data science practices.
+* **I measure business value**, and thrive in organizations that respect measurement and use it to make decisions (even the tricky stuff, [like Community stickers](https://medium.com/@mbbroberg/community-metrics-whats-the-roi-of-stickers-640d93b73cd3)).
+I'd like to nurture my data curiosity by learning more advanced statistics and data practices.
 * **I want to focus on maintainers and their experiences**.
 I would love to build better products for open source maintainers or to be the voice of a company that does.
 * **I plan to work remotely**.
 I respect companies like GitHub, Buffer, and Zapier who put the effort into distributed and remote work.
-I will be based out of Minneapolis, though hope to manage or be part of a remote team.
+I will be based out of Minneapolis, though plan to manage or lead as a member of a remote team.

 ### Communities I've Helped Build: